 Lee had served the country well and faithfully from his graduation at West Point in 1828 until the moment he resigned his commission in 1861.
 Lee might have been a "Son of the South," yet he was not a plantation owner and he spent much of his life north of the Mason-Dixon line.
 Lee's father had been a hero of the revolution, but had bankrupted and then abandoned the family.
 His mother survived on the kindness of her extended clan; Lee eventually married into George Washington's family (Washington's step-grandson was Lee's father-in-law).
 Essentially, most of the Northern Virginia aristocracy had a hand in raising and protecting Lee.
 Those circumstances dug a deep reservoir of loyalty into Lee's soul.
 When secession came he faced an intractable problem.
 Did he side with the country he loved or the sprawling family that had nurtured him since he had a young boy?
 Lee chose family:

-Over the next four years, Lee's prevailing emotion was emotional pain.
+Over the next four years, Lee's prevailing emotion was anguish.
 Heading the Army of Northern Virginia was the last job he ever wanted.
 Once the job was his, he brilliantly commanded it, because he saw his duty to his men as allowing nothing less.
 When it was over he counseled reconciliation:

 If that is a traitor so be it.
 But Lee's life was not about the Confederacy; it was about duty, devotion and family.
 He was trapped; the burden was a terrible one and yet, he did his best.
 Any sensible person can see the nobility in him.
 For all time, but particularly in the context of his most trying time, Lee was extraordinary.
 To say his name conjures evil is to say you do not know him at all.